All Episodes

 Taliban fighters cut off one woman's ears and nose after she attempted to flee from her husband, who she was forced to marry when she was only a child.

-Taliban just today and yesterday fighters going door to door.
+Taliban, just today and yesterday, fighters going door to door.

 They're now enslaving young women and forcing them and little girls to be their sex slaves.

-Interpreters, former Afghani military personnel, other families now being executed.
+The interpreters, former Afghani military personnel, other families now being executed.

-Some shot, some beheaded.
+Some hung, some dismembered, some shot, some beheaded.

-You see that they've they're not stupid.
+You see that they're not stupid.

-And our own State Department is saying, we advise you to now to begin to make your way to the airport, but we cannot ensure your safety.
+And our own State Department is saying, we advise you now to begin to make your way to the airport, but we cannot ensure your safety.

 How comforting.